 This warranty does not cover damage from improper handling or care, exposure to chemicals or undue stress.
 Damage caused by third parties or non-authorized service centers renders the warranty null and void.
 This warranty does not include any services performed by a hearing care professional in their office.

-Authorized hearing care

-(left side): professional (stamp/signature):

-Serial number (right side):

-Date of purchase:
+Serial numberAuthorized hearing care(left side):professional (stamp/signature):